 Michael Lumpkin, PhD, DABT

-Dr. Michael Lumpkin is a board-certified toxicologist with more than 14 years of experience in dose reconstruction, chemical dose-response assessment, physiologically-based pharmacokinetic (PBPK) modeling, chemical emergency response, product stewardship and safety assessments, and litigation support.
+Dr. Michael Lumpkin is a board-certified toxicologist with experience in dose reconstruction, chemical dose-response assessment, physiologically-based pharmacokinetic (PBPK) modeling, chemical emergency response, product stewardship and safety assessments, and litigation support.
 Michael has developed, critiqued and applied PBPK models for volatile organic compounds (VOCs), metals, pesticides and bioterrorism agents for USEPA, CDC and DOD, for use in regulatory standard support and emergency planning.
 He has developed a framework and performed safety assessments of dietary supplement products.
 He has coauthored numerous peer-reviewed hazard assessments for USEPA and the Agency for Toxic Substances and Disease Registry (ATSDR).
 He has provided critical reviews and analyses of toxicology data for numerous compounds, including formaldehyde, PAHs, inhaled dust and perchlorates.
 Michael has provided analyses of human and animal study data in support of new drugs and medical device applications, and has designed and performed occupational exposure reconstructions for VOCs and diisocyanates using laboratory simulations.
 He has developed novel occupational exposure limits for pharmaceutical and industrial chemicals.
 Michael has served on ad hoc federal grant review committees and as a peer reviewer for toxicology journals, and has lectured in graduate courses and emergency responder seminars for inhalation toxicology and risk assessment.
 He is a member of the Society of Toxicology and is certified as a Diplomate of the American Board of Toxicology.

 Ph.D., Toxicology, University of Georgia, Athens, Georgia